-You may have started to hear more about tinctures now that people are looking for ways to stay healthy through the winter.
+You may have started to hear more about tinctures now that people are looking for ways to stay healthy longer.
 We'd like to help you figure out how you can incorporate medicinal mushroom products into your daily wellness routine by sharing a few questions we often get asked.

 We use a double extraction technique to make all of our tinctures.
 To begin our tincture process, we dehydrate the mushroom fruiting bodies and soak them in 151 proof alcohol for one month.
 Then, the fruiting bodies are separated from the alcohol solution and decocted in hot water.
 After the decoction, we dispose of the fruiting bodies because their nutrients have been extracted.
 Our final tincture is made when we combine the alcohol and water solutions to reach an final alcohol content of 30%.

 2) Why do you use fruiting bodies instead of mycelium?